-- Courses from REPs: You can earn PDUs also by attending programs organised by REPs.
+- Courses from REPs: You can earn PDUs also by attending programs organized by REPs.
 It is preferred when you are planning your next certificate.
-After PMP® certification, if you are planning PMI-ACP® or PMI-PBA® these could be the right opportunities to earn PDUs as well.
-Other programs which offers PDUs are CSM, CSPO, SAFe Agilist etc. We also have some Free programs which can help you in earning PDUs:
+After PMP® certification, if you are planning PMI-ACP® or PMI-PBA® certification these could be the right opportunities to earn PDUs as well.
+Other programs that offer PDUs are CSM, CSPO, SAFe Agilist, etc. We also have some free programs which can help you in earning PDUs:

 |Course name||Delivery mode||PDUs||Free or paid|

 When people call me for PDUs and I explain all these rules, many times they get confused and ask me simple questions like, ‘tell me what I can do to get PDUs fast and preferably free?’
 In the following section, I am dividing this advice into two categories –

 PDU Tips for people not in a Hurry.